Vocal Cord Paralysis

 Call for an Appointment 855-855-6484

-Vocal cord (also known as vocal fold) paralysis can affect your voice, swallowing, and even breathing.
+Vocal cord paralysis can affect your voice, swallowing, and even breathing.
 At Duke Voice Care, our voice specialists use the latest technology to diagnose vocal cord paralysis.
-We recommend the most appropriate treatment to improve the functional impact that vocal cord paralysis may have on your breathing, swallowing, and speaking as quickly as possible.
+We offer voice therapy to reduce the functional impact of vocal cord paralysis and focus treatment on improving speaking, swallowing, and/or breathing.

 Find a Vocal Cord Paralysis Doctor